robweber/trash-panda/README.md

 ### Issues

-On the Dashboards menu you can find a link to the Issues dashboard.
+In the Dashboards menu you can find a link to the Issues dashboard.
 This page shows all services that currently are in either a warning or critical state.

+### Groups

+Clicking the Groups menu option will show a list of all host groups currently active.
+By default all hosts are in the _Ungrouped_ group.
+Defining groups allows grouping similar hosts so they can be displayed together.
+Entering the group view is the same view as the Overview dashboard but filtered for the specific group.

 ### Tags